guitexa/BrosBarbershop/README.md

 ## 📜 About the project

-This project is based on App GoBarber proposed by Rocketseat on Bootcamp GoStack.
-The goal is develop a complete app to barbershops called BrosBarbershop, where providers set the schedules that they will be availables to work, while costumers can choose a provider who wish and to schedule an appointment.
+Project based on app [GoBarber](https://github.com/guitexa/GoBarber) proposed by Rocketseat on Bootcamp GoStack.

+This is an app to barbershops called BrosBarbershop, where providers set the schedules that they will be availables to work, while costumers can choose a provider who wish and to schedule an appointment.

 ## ⚙️ Install and Usage